firstdraft/guides/loops-in-ruby.md

  - We call it on an array that we want to loop across.
  - We put the `do` keyword next to it.
  - The `do` keyword has a matching `end` keyword, and the code to be repeated goes between them.
+(The whole thing from `do` through `end` is known as a "block".)
  - After the `do` keyword, we put vertical bars known as "pipes" -- `| |`.
 Within those, we choose a name that **we want to refer to each element in the list as we are looping through it**.
 In this case, I chose "`num`".
+(This is known as a "block variable".)
  - Inside the `do`/`end`, I used the variable `num` to write the code I want executed for each element in the list.
  - Voilà!
 Now we don't have to worry counting the length of the list, keeping a counter to keep track of where we are, indexing in to the list, etc; `.each` takes care of all of that.

 So, while `while` is neat to know about, the most important looping method that you need to understand right now is `.each`.

-The `|num|` part takes a bit to get your head around -- it's just a name we make up for use within the `do`/`end` to talk about each element in the array as the loop is being executed.
+The block variable `|num|` part takes a bit to get your head around -- it's just a name we make up for use within the `do`/`end` to talk about each element in the array as the loop is being executed.
 I could have called it `zebra` if I wanted to.

 Soon, you'll be putting both HTML and Ruby together to create beautiful pages with code that looks something like this: